 Your sales email should be composed with your ideal customer in mind.
 It needs to be dynamic, deliver value, and convey the right message that will encourage a prospect to respond and ultimately buy.

-Whether you are sending a one-off email or emailing from a cadence, you can draft and edit your message from the email window.
+Whether you are adding a template, sending a one-off email, or emailing from a cadence, you can draft and edit your message from the email window.

 First thing when crafting your email is to give it an appropriate subject line.

 Your email subject line will show up in the recipient’s inbox.
 You want to make your subject line inviting and (if possible) amusing to encourage the recipient to open the message.

 Enter your subject line in the Subject box near the top of your email window.